 The Commission's ability to extract and analyze inspection, compliance, and enforcement data continues to improve as data management systems are enhanced.
 These enhancements make inspection, compliance, and enforcement data and trends more readily available to the agency, the industry, and the public.
-The General Appropriations Act (SB1 Conference Committee, 87th Regular Session, 2021) appropriated \$25,548,454 and 281.9 FTEs for the oil and gas monitoring and inspection strategy (C.1.1 Strategy in the General Appropriations Act) and \$56,151,742 and 139.6 FTEs for the oil and gas well plugging and remediation strategy (C.2.1 Strategy in the General Appropriations Act) for fiscal year 2023.
+In the 2024-25 Legislative Appropriations Request (LAR), the Commission requested \$32,813,923 and 280.2 FTEs for the oil and gas monitoring and inspection strategy C.1.1 and \$126,606,023 and 202.3 FTEs in the oil and gas well plugging strategy C.2.1 for fiscal year 2024.